-- autonomous Reader is continuously attempting to singulate tags and automatically reports any singulated tag via an asynchronous event notification on the event channel. - polled Reader is continuously attempting to singulate tags.
-The reader stores the singulated tags in the tag database and a single entry is maintained for each unique tag. - standby Reader is not transmitting any energy, unless processing a tag related command.
+- Active Mode Reader is continuously attempting to singulate tags and automatically reports any singulated tag via an asynchronous event notification on the event channel. - ➤ Stand By Mode Reader is not transmitting any energy, unless processing a tag related command.
 The RF transmitter is enabled at the beginning of the command processing, any protocol operations required for the command are performed, and then the RF transmitter is turned back off.